imdonix/watcher/README.md

-# Jófogás.hu watcher
+# Watcher

-This app makes you to easily find "good deals" on Jófogás.hu.
+This app helps you to find "good deals" on the web.

+Currently supported sites:

+- jofogas.hu
+- ingatlan.com
+- hasznaltauto.hu

+## How it works

+The app scrape the sites and check if a new `deal` is available by the user requirements.
+After collecting the `deal`s the user get notified by email.

 ## Installation